City Guide: Portland

 How many days do you need to see Oregon?

 Devote at least 1 or 2 weeks to fully exploring Oregon.
-There’s so much to see from north to south that less time only allows you to scratch the surface.
+There’s so much to see from north to south and east to west that less time only allows you to scratch the surface.
 If you only have a few days to explore Oregon, you should devote that time to one or two specific cities.

 What are 3 things Oregon is known for?